5 Fascinating Facts About Peter Jackson’s Fab Four Doc, ‘The Beatles: Get Back’

 It’s amazing how a film about the First World War led to Peter Jackson, 59, helming a documentary about the Beatles.

-According to the Vanity Fair story, execs at Apple Corps were so impressed with how Jackson restored 100-year-old footage of the First World War for his 2018 film They Shall Not Grow Old, they asked him to help them do the same of old archival Beatles footage for a travelling exhibition about the band.
+According to a June Vanity Fair story offering an inside look into the making of The Beatles: Get Back, execs at Apple Corps were so impressed with how Jackson restored 100-year-old footage of the First World War for his 2018 film They Shall Not Grow Old that they asked him to help them do the same of old archival Beatles footage for a travelling exhibition about the band.
 When he asked about the footage, which was originally used in the 1970 Michael Lindsay-Hogg documentary Let It Be, he was told that it was being used for a separate film project — though the director had dropped out.
-Jackson immediately volunteered and got the gig.
+Jackson immediately volunteered and got that gig instead.

 “I was thinking, I’d love to make a Beatles film,” Jackson told Vanity Fair, “but I don’t want to make the Beatles-breakup film.
 That’s the one Beatles movie I would never want to make.”